mailchimp/ChimpKit3/README.md

     [[ChimpKit sharedKit] setApiKey:apiKey];

 You can now make requests.
+For example, here's how to subscribe an email address:

 Using a block: